Matrix calculation with NumPy

 Elemento 11: 113

-In NumPy we have two ways to copy arrays, using copy, which makes a new copy of the array, and using view which makes a view of the original array.
+In NumPy we have two ways to copy arrays: using copy, which makes a new copy of the array, and using view, which creates a view of the original array.

-The copy is proprietary of the data and any changes made to the copy will not affect the original array, and any changes made to the original array will not affect the copy.
+The copy owns the data and any changes made to the copy will not affect the original array, and any changes made to the original array will not affect the copy.

-The view does not own the data and any changes made to the copy will affect the original array, and any changes made to the original array will affect the copy.
+The view is not the owner of the data and any changes made to the copy will affect the original array, and any changes made to the original array will affect the copy.

 arr = np.array([1, 2, 3, 4, 5])